T0mEE5596/multicfg/README.md

 # multicfg

-a config manager equivalent to JSON written for C
+a config manager written for C

 it works the same but every tree is a single node nested nodes are not implemented yet it supports strings